Hidden Principles of Space Design

 The perception of space in our gardens is also shaped by the way humans perceive the world.
-We perceive the world though a maze of memories, impressions and emotions.
+We perceive the world through a maze of memories, impressions and emotions.
 These collected experiences shape our responses.

 If you don’t believe me take a look at the following two pictures!

-In the first picture you see a 3 dimensional object, a globe.
-In the second picture, you see how that “object” really looks in two dimensional space.
+In the first picture you see a 3-dimensional object, a globe.
+In the second picture, you see how that “object” really looks in two-dimensional space.

 Also notice two other things.
 First, note the size of the artist on the “top” of the globe.
 Now look at the size of the people beside him.
 They are the same size.
 The globe appears very large, so the artist appears very small.